Ruth Kedar: Background

 Born in Campinas, São Paulo, Brazil, she moved to Israel where she received a degree in Architecture from the Technion - Israel Institute of Technology.
 She moved to the US to attend the Stanford University master's Program in Design.

 Career

 Her master's thesis was on playing card design, and she was commissioned by Adobe Systems to be one of the designers of the Adobe Deck, a promotional deck of playing cards produced in 1988.
 She went on to design the award-winning Analog Deck and Duolog Deck.

 She was a visiting art professor at the Stanford Art Department from 1988 to 1999.
 It was while at Stanford that she was commissioned to design the Google logo.

 Ruth practices the Martial Art of Aikido and holds the rank of Godan, 5th degree black belt.
 She teaches Aikido at Aikido West in Redwood City, CA.

 As an artist, Ruth is experimental by nature, and her work is drawn from personal stories about her life journey.
 Kedar often revisits and revises early artworks, injecting them with new life and new meaning.
 She calls this process "conversations with my younger self".

-Ruth’s artwork is infused with the vibrant colors and rhythms of the places she lived in São Paulo, Israel, United States, and the many places she has visited.